King C. Gillette: Biography

 The Gillette paternal ancestors were French Huguenots who sought refuge in England in the late 16th century.
 One or two generations later, in 1630, Nathan Gillette sailed from England to the newly founded Massachusetts Bay Colony in North America.

 King Camp Gillette was born on January 5, 1855, in Fond du Lac, Wisconsin, and raised in Chicago, Illinois.
 His family survived the Great Chicago Fire of 1871.

-While working as a salesman for the Crown Cork and Seal Company in the 1890s, Gillette saw bottle caps, with the cork seal he sold, thrown away after the bottle was opened.
-This made him recognize the value in basing a business on a product that was used a few times, then discarded.
+Gillette had joined the Baltimore Crown Cork and Seal Company in 1891 and developed a close friendship with the founder William Painter, inventor of the disposable metal bottle cap ("crown cork").
+Painter advised him, "King, you are always thinking and inventing something.
+Why don't you try to think of something like the Crown Cork which, when once used, is thrown away, and the customer keeps coming back for more?"
+This advice on the value of a disposable product would profoundly influence Gillette's own future success.
 Men shaved with straight razors that needed sharpening every day using a leather strop.
 As existing, relatively expensive razor blades dulled quickly and needed continuous sharpening, a razor whose blade could be thrown away when it dulled would meet a real need and likely be profitable.